 Right.

-So Yankees and Red Sox just about to begin.
+So, Yankees and Red Sox just about to begin.

-So They're getting ready, right?
+They're getting ready, right, for the game?

 Yep.